Unraveling a hidden cause of UTIs — plus how to prevent them

 As the female body starts producing less estrogen during the years leading up to menopause, risk for UTIs can go up, says Dielubanza.
 "The loss of estrogen can change our vaginal microenvironment and make us more prone to developing UTIs," she says.
 "The good bacteria that colonize our vaginas may be less likely to survive after menopausal changes."

-For women in perimenopause or later dealing with recurrent UTIs, physicians advise starting on topical vaginal estrogen.
+For women in perimenopause or later dealing with recurrent UTIs, some physicians advise starting some patients on topical vaginal estrogen.

 "It amazes me how many women that I see that fall into this age category who have not heard of vaginal estrogen," says Van Kuiken.
 "Probably one of the single most important things that we can do to help prevent recurrent urinary tract infections is [prescribe] topical estrogen."